The Human Seasons

 Imagery: Sensory description of memories as sweet and dreamy.

-Symbolism: "Heaven" symbolizes ultimate happiness and fulfillment.
+Symbolism: "Heaven" symbolizes ultimate peace, happiness and fulfillment.

 Stanza: 3